Parking Charge Notice

 - Don’t park in areas coned off by Parking Services.

 What to do if you get a Parking Charge Notice

 Excel Parking are members of the IPC and as such are able to obtain keeper details from the DVLA.
 Ignoring the notice would result in the case escalating as per IPC guidelines and the Parking Charge Notice will be passed to a debt collector.
 This will see the debt increase in value and may result in court action against the keeper of the vehicle/person liable.

 Make a payment

 Parking Charge Notices are £100, this reduces to £60 if paid within 14 days.
 To make a payment, follow the instructions on the notice.
 If you wish to appeal, do not make a payment and follow the instructions below.

 Appeals against Parking Charge Notices

-If you intend to contest a Parking Charge Notice, an appeal should be made in writing to Open Parking following the instructions on the notice or online.
+If you intend to contest a Parking Charge Notice, an appeal should be made in writing to Excel Parking following the instructions on the notice or online.

 Grounds for challenging a Parking Charge Notice are that it has been issued incorrectly.
-However, if you believe there are exceptional circumstances please appeal to Open Parking.
-Open Parking and the University have an agreed process to review.
+However, if you believe there are exceptional circumstances please appeal to Excel Parking.
+Excel Parking and the University have an agreed process to review.

 If you wish to appeal, do not contact EFM.
-Only by contacting Open Parking can a Parking Charge Notice be put on hold whilst an appeal is considered.
+Only by contacting Excel Parking can a Parking Charge Notice be put on hold whilst an appeal is considered.

 Excel Parking can be contacted in a number of ways: